Numerical Evolution of axisymmetric vacuum spacetimes: a code based on the Galerkin method: The Bondi problem

+be continuous at $\theta=0, \pi$.
+For the sake of convenience we shall consider $\bar{\gamma},\bar{U}$ when formulating the numerical code to solve the field equations.

-As pointed out by Bondi et al\cite{bondi1} the above set of equations has a nice hierarchical structure typical of the characteristic formulation of the Einstein's equations\cite{living_rev_winicour}.
-Once the initial data is given, in other words when the function $\gamma$ is specified on the initial null surface $u=u_0$, the constraint equations (\ref{eq2}), (\ref{eq3}) and (\ref{eq4}) determine the metric functions $\beta$, $U$ and $V$ (modulo integration constants) on the null surface $u=u_0$.
-From these results, the evolution equation (\ref{eq5}) provides $\gamma_{,u}$ on $u=u_0$, and consequently allows the determination of $\gamma$ on the next null surface $u=u_1$, and the whole cycle repeats providing the evolution of the spacetime.
+In the seminal work of Bondi et al \cite{bondi1} the characteristic formulation of the Einstein's equations \cite{living_rev_winicour} was introduced and analyzed for the first time.
+The evolution scheme is the following: once the initial data $\gamma_0(r,\theta)=\gamma(u_0,r,\theta)$ is specified, the hypersurface equations (\ref{eq2}), (\ref{eq3}) and (\ref{eq4}) determine the metric functions $\beta$, $U$ and $V$ (modulo integration constants) on the initial null surface $u=u_0$.
+From these results, the evolution equation (\ref{eq5}) provides $\gamma_{,u}$ on $u=u_0$, and consequently allows the determination of $\gamma$ on the next null surface $u=u_0+\delta u$, and the whole cycle repeats providing the evolution of the spacetime.